0x1235/pasHash/README.md

 Transform your password into a RIPEMD-160 hash on the client side.
 --------------------------------------------------------------------------------------------------------------------------------------

-<b>pasHash</b> is a small program that allows you to hide your password from an aggressive environment.
+<b>pasHash</b> is a small script that allows you to hide your password from an aggressive environment.
 By transforming him into a RIPEMD-160 hash on the client side.
 For example, you use 'qwerty' as password on several sites, simply changing the ending.